rsdoiel/antenna/archives/2025/planet_2025.18.md

 ---

-## BBC programme lacked 'responsible journalism', court told
+## Sources corroborated Adams claim in BBC programme - court

 date: 2025-05-09, from: RTÉ News

-The High Court has heard that the BBC "did not meet the editorial thresholds of responsible journalism" in broadcasting the 2016 Spotlight programme at the centre of the defamation proceedings being taken by former Sinn Féin leader Gerry Adams.
+The High Court has heard that five other sources corroborated allegations about Gerry Adams that were made by an anonymous contributor in the BBC programme at the centre of his defamation case.

 <br>